SuhaniAS/Sugarcane_data_visualization_using_tableau/README.md

-# Data Visualization using Tableau
+# Data Analysis using Python and Tableau
 ### Note: Since Tableau is not a free software, all the Visualization will be shown here in the form of screen shots.
 #
 #